 International and out-of-state students

-International and out-of-state students may attend any NSO program but there are reserved NSO dates just prior to the start of classes so that you do not have to make multiple trips to VCU before classes begin.
-You may not be able to select these dates using the registration system.
-To be registered for one of these dates email New Student and Family Programs at email@example.com or call us at (804) 828-3700.
+International and out-of-state students may attend any orientation program but there are reserved orientation dates just prior to the start of classes so that you do not have to make multiple trips to VCU before classes begin.
+International and out-of-state students only will be able to see this special date in August.
+Please note, if you attend the August orientation and you are living on campus, you will move directly into your assigned residence hall.
+If you will be living off campus, overnight accomodations on campus will not be available and you will need to secure your own accomodations.
+If you have questions about this August orientation, please please email New Student and Family Programs at firstname.lastname@example.org or call us at (804) 828-3700.

 If you are a transfer student who is serving or has served in the military, there is a special orientation program designed just for you to learn about resources and opportunities specific to you and to meet other veterans.

 When to attend

-New Student Orientation is twice a year.
-NSO sessions are based on academic major.
+Orientation is twice a year and sessions are based on academic major.
 Space is limited and seats fill up fast, so register as soon as possible once dates are made available.
 You’ll attend based on the semester you plan to start:

 Fall semester: Orientation is a two-day summer program with an overnight stay for first-year students.
 Transfer students attend for one day.

 Spring semester: Orientation is a one-day or half-day event during winter break.